-When you join our plan, you must choose a plan provider to be your primary care provider (PCP).
-Your PCP is a physician, nurse practitioner or physician assistant who meets state requirements and is trained to give you basic medical care.
+When you join our plan, you must choose a plan provider to be your Primary Care Provider (PCP).
+Your PCP is a physician, Nurse Practitioner, or Physician Assistant who meets state requirements and is trained to give you basic medical care.
 If you do not have a PCP at the time you join, a plan representative can help you select one.
 If you are not able to choose a PCP, we will assign you to a contracted PCP with a convenient office location based on your home address.

-PCPs can be any of the following kinds of doctors as long as they are in our plan's network:
+PCPs can be doctors who practice in any of the following medical fields as long as they are in our plan's network:

-- General practitioners
+- General practice

-- Family practitioners
+- Family Medicine

-- Internal Medicine doctors
+- Internal Medicine

+- Pediatrics

-- Pediatricians - Geriatrics
+- Geriatrics